Harsha1115/ML-disaster-tweets/README.md

 #  **Final Note**

-**Status: All deliverables for Intermediate Update 1 and Intermediate Update 2 have been completed and pushed to GitHub — including the dataset, EDA outputs, baseline model, DistilBERT single-task model, multi-task DistilBERT model, metrics, and all visualizations.
-The project is fully organized and ready for final evaluation.**
+This repository now contains the complete work for both Update 1 and Update 2.
+Across the project, I explored the dataset, performed thorough EDA, built a baseline TF-IDF model, fine-tuned a single-task DistilBERT model, and finally implemented a multi-task DistilBERT model with an auxiliary length-bucket prediction task.
+All training results, graphs, confusion matrices, metrics, and notebooks have been saved in an organized folder structure.
+The models show clear improvement from baseline to transformers, and the multi-task version demonstrates stable training and richer text understanding.
+The project is fully completed, documented end-to-end, and ready for final evaluation.

 ---